RickStrahl/AlbumViewerVNext/Readme.md

 To use it:

 * Open the Sql Data Tools or Sql Server Management Studio
-* Create a database named AlbumViewerVNext (or whatever)
+* Create a database named AlbumViewer (or whatever)
 * Select the database
-* Run the AlbumViewerVNext.sql script from the AlbumViewerAspNet5\App_Data folder
+* Run the AlbumViewer.sql script from the AlbumViewerAspNet5\App_Data folder

 The script creates the tables and sample data in order for the application to run.